box/developer.box.com/guides/tooling/cli/quick-start/create-oauth-app.md

 # Create new Box App

 We can set up a Box App for you right here from the documentation.
-With a few clicks you will be ready to go.
+With a few clicks you will be ready to go!

 </Choose>